profgaelle/profgaelle.github.io/index.md

 I started with the [hello world tutorial](https://guides.github.com/activities/hello-world/) to understand what this is all about.

-1. Register on GitHub
+1. Download and install Git.
+2. Download and install RStudio (1.1.383 or higher).
+3. Open RStudio.
-1. Create a remote repository on GitHub
+4. Create the remote repository on GitHub
+5. On GitHub.com, create a new repository.
-1. Click Add .ignore and select R.
+6. Click Add .ignore and select R.
+7. Click Create repository.
-1. Clone the repository to work with RStudio
+8. Clone the repository with RStudio
-  - On the right side of the screen in GitHub, click Clone or download.
+  - On the right side of the screen, click Clone or download.
   - Click the Copy to clipboard icon to the right of the repository URL.

-1. Download and install RStudio (1.1.383 or higher).
-1. Open RStudio on your local environment.
+9. Open RStudio on your local environment.
-1. Click File, New Project, Version Control, Git.
+10. Click File, New Project, Version Control, Git.
-1. Paste the repository URL and enter TAB to move to the Project directory name field.
+11. Paste the repository URL and enter TAB to move to the Project directory name field.
-1. Click Create Project.
+12. Click Create Project.

+# Get started with jsPsych

+I've created a [new page](./jsPsych.html) for this.

 ## Install the Academic Theme with R Studio

 Click [here](https://sourcethemes.com/academic/docs/install/#install-with-rstudio) for the instructions.

 ## Get the desktop app for github